IT Equipment Catalogue

-Stock and availability: Whilst every effort is made to keep up to date with current stock, models become unavailable or are replaced at short notice.
-All IT items available on the marketplace (Agresso) are suitable.
+Whilst every effort is made to keep up to date with current stock, models do become unavailable or are replaced at short notice.
+Current stock items can be found on the XMA page on Unit4 marketplace (Agresso), or via search on XMA website.
 Please raise a ticket with DTS if you would like specific advice.

-This table shows the standard Window Laptop available for new purchases.
+This table shows the standard laptops available for new purchases.

 Laptop purchases cannot be returned to XMA as they have University device and asset management software pre-installed.

-Details in the above table are correct as at 30/09/25.
+Details and pricing in the above table are correct at 30/09/25.
 Updates and changes may be made to the specifications at any time.
-Pricing is ex VAT and should be confirmed with XMA at time of order.
+Pricing is excluding VAT and should always be confirmed at time of order.

-Prices are for the device only and do not include a docking station or hub, cabling for external monitors, or peripherals such as wireless keyboards or mice which need to be purchased separately.
+Prices shown are for the device only (including UoR build and asset tagging) and do not include a docking station or hub, cabling for external monitors, or peripherals such as keyboards or mice which need to be purchased separately.

 Is there anything else available?

-The majority of staff should find the standard Surface Laptop is suitable.
+The majority of staff will find the standard Microsoft Surface Laptop is suitable.
 If you would like us to explore different options to meet your personal specifications, please complete the IT Hardware Exception form so we can discuss your requirements.

 Peripherals